Flag of the president of the United States: 1898 Army flag

-In early 1898, during the lead-up to the Spanish–American War and following its first flag for an individual (the Secretary of War) in 1897, it was noted that the Army did not have its own flag for the president, the commander-in-chief.
+In early 1898, in the lead up to the Spanish–American War and following its first flag for an individual (the Secretary of War) in 1897, it was noted that the Army did not have its own flag for the President, the Commander-in-Chief.
 The Navy flag was too similar to the Army infantry flag (which was also primarily the Great Seal on a blue background), so a different design was needed.

-Frederick D. Owen, a civilian engineer working in the War Department, came up with a flag which met the approval of Secretary of War Alger and President McKinley, and was officially announced by General Orders No. 13 on March 28, 1898.
+Frederick D. Owen, an engineer working in the War Department, came up with a flag which met the approval of Secretary of War Alger and President McKinley.
+Owen's flag was officially adopted by General Orders No. 13 on March 28, 1898.
 The order specified both a presidential flag, and a presidential color of the same design.
 The color was more meant for ceremonial purposes, was smaller than the flag, made of silk, and had a gold and silver fringed border.
 The dimensions of the flag were 8 × 13 ft, and the dimensions of the color were 4 × 6.5 ft.

 The flag was scarlet, with a large blue star in the middle outlined in white which contained the Great Seal.
 There were four white stars, one in each corner, and scattered between the angles of the large central star were 45 small white stars, representing the 45 states.
 This flag was placed in the cabinet room in the White House during the war, and was first shown in public during peace jubilee celebrations in Chicago and Philadelphia in October, 1898.

 In 1908, following the admission of Oklahoma as a state, a 46th star was added at the bottom.
 One of these flags was given to Theodore Roosevelt as a gift, and one hangs today in Roosevelt's home at Sagamore Hill.